 Step 3.
 Remove the roast from the refrigerator 40 minutes before turning your smoker on.
 After the meat has come to room temperature, remove the plastic wrap and pour off any accumulated liquid in the bottom of the pan.

-Step 4: Set up and preheat your smoker to 225°F. If using a pellet grill, fill the hopper with pellets and ignite the grill with the top open.
+Step 4: Set up and preheat your smoker to 225°F. Make sure you cleaned it out beforehand.
+If using a pellet grill, fill the hopper with pellets and ignite the grill with the top open.
 Close the top and preheat for 5 minutes.
 In an electric smoker, fill the water bowl half way and place wood chips in the tray.
 Open the top vent, close the door, and preheat for 5 minutes.

 Step 5: Place the pork shoulder directly on the smoker rack.
 Insert the probe thermometer into a thick portion the roast (if a thermometer is attached).
 In an electric smoker, place a clean disposable pan on the rack below the roast to catch fat drippings.